 Now, I Don’t Care . . .

 How many coupon gurus come on the news and show us how to get $196 in groceries for $2.33, there is no such thing as cheap food.
-In the long run margarine costs more than butter, high-fructose corn syrup costs waaaay more than mineral rich maple syrup, and factory-farmed meats take the the bank compared to their sustainably-raised counterparts when it comes to our health.
+In the long run margarine costs more than grass fed butter, high-fructose corn syrup costs way more than mineral rich maple syrup, and factory-farmed meats take the the bank compared to their sustainably-raised counterparts when it comes to our health.

 The thing is, though, in the short term real food is more expensive.
 So how do we make it work?
+How do we eat real food on a budget?
 Good question!
 Here are some ways I’ve found helpful . . .

 1. Make It Count